 Our plan is designed to meet the specialized needs of people who have certain medical conditions.
-To be eligible for our plan, you must have Dementia.
+To be eligible for our plan, you must have End-Stage Renal Disease requiring dialysis (any mode of dialysis).

 • Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).